CByrd2024/Prework-Study-Guide/README.md

 # Prework-Study-Guide
-A study guide for the Bootcamp Course Pre-work
+A study guide for Course Pre-work